Geetur/Bang-PL/README.md

 ## Project Roadmap

+* add way more built-in functions (this is really easy you should try it)

- CLI runner (bang run file.bang)
+* CLI runner (bang run file.bang)

- Interpret in c++ or similar for faster runtimes
+* Interpret in c++ or similar for faster runtimes

- REPL with auto-completion
+* REPL with auto-completion

- Standard library (stats, maybe sockets?)
+* Standard library (stats, maybe sockets?)

 ## Contributing